garaio/remcloud-message-bus-api/invoicing_context.md

 ### Invoicing.Invoice.Cancelled

-This message goes from GARAIO REM to the invoice provider and signals that a user has cancelled the booked invoice in GARAIO REM
+This message goes from GARAIO REM to the invoice provider and signals that a user has cancelled the booked invoice in GARAIO REM (Storno)

 Field | Type | Content / Remarks
 ---|---|---